danieljprice/splash/docs/settings.rst

 at arbitrary angles.

-An option to plot length scales (``|---|``) on coordinate plots is implemented separately via the “plot scale on coordinate plots” option in :ref:`sec:menu-g`.
+An option to plot length scales (``|---|``) on coordinate plots is implemented separately via the ``plot scale on coordinate plots`` option in :ref:`sec:menu-g`.

 Adding your name to a plot/movie
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Arbitrary text annotation can be added/removed in interactive mode using
+Arbitrary text annotation can be added/removed in :ref:`sec:interactive` using
 ``ctrl-t`` (to add) and the backspace key (to delete) or via the
-“annotate plot” option in the :ref:`sec:menu-g`.
+``annotate plot`` option in the :ref:`sec:menu-g`.

 .. _sec:menu-o: